 News

-SURGERY CLOSURES
+SURGERY & DISPENSARY CLOSURES

 We apologise for any inconvenience caused.
 For out of hours care or advice during closures, please call 111.
 In the case of an emergency, call 999.